-This section provides information about the scope and the use cases that apply to the exampleimplementations, as well as customization options for the cost threshold example implementation.
+This section provides information about the scope and the use cases that apply to the example implementations, as well as customization options for the cost threshold example implementation.

-5.1 Scoping Context of the Returning Purchase Processes
+5.1 Scoping Context of the Returning Purchaser Processes

-618 Real-world extension modules to Magento could include additional criteria to identify risk.
-While there 619 is also a multi-shipping workflow in Magento, this architecture modifies only the default single-address order to multiple addresses, appropriate changes within that workflow will be needed to incorporate FIDO as described within this practice guide.
+Real-world extension modules to Magento could include additional criteria to identify risk.
+While there is also a multishipping workflow in Magento, this architecture modifies only the default single-address checkout process flow.
+In environments using the multishipping workflow to enable shipping a single order to multiple addresses, appropriate changes within that workflow will be needed to incorporate FIDO as described within this practice guide.